Coherence Is Not Correctness: Why a Paper Needs Testable Claims, Not Flawless Prose

 So far this might read like a quarrel between academics.
 It isn't.
 It's our problem, and it's turned urgent for one concrete reason: language models are coherence engines.

 An LLM is optimized to produce the most plausible, most fluent, most internally consistent continuation of a text.
 It is not optimized to tell the truth.
 When it works well, the two roughly coincide.
 But coherence and correctness are independent axes, and a model can travel a very long way along the coherence axis with zero movement along the correctness one.
-It can generate forty flawless pages about a framework that doesn't exist, with a bibliography that cites itself, and every sentence will dovetail with the last.
+It can generate forty flawless pages about a framework that exists only inside its own text, with a bibliography that cites itself, and every sentence will dovetail with the last.

 This is where its one good idea comes back, turned on the paper itself.
 The defense against empty coherence isn't to distrust AI.
 It's the human steward who carries the consequence and does the verifying.
 The model generates the prose; someone has to be the one who asks "wait, can this be checked?
 Against what?
 Who could replicate it?
 Do the references exist outside this document?"
 That function can't be outsourced to the same system that generates the text, for the same reason you don't let code write and approve its own tests.

 That is, almost word for word, the thesis I keep coming back to: AI augments, it doesn't replace.
 The augmentation is real and enormous.
 But the epistemic accountability — the contact with an external oracle — stays human.
-The paper set out to argue this and instead proves it, by being the example of what happens when that function is missing.
+The paper sets out to argue exactly this, and to my eye ends up illustrating it: what a text looks like when the question checked against what? is never forced on it.

 A checklist, for engineers